 - Attract help or notify the police as soon as you or someone is safe to do so

-- Get away from the threat without putting you or anyone else in harm’s way
+- Get away from the threat without putting yourself or anyone else in harm’s way

 Phone +64 7 579 8000

 Phone +64 7 306 0999